Knitting & Crocheting Studio

 Are you ready for needles?
 Check out “Free Learn to Knit – 5 Lesson Course”

-Here’s a great opportunity for “knitting with needles” learners.
+This is a great opportunity for “knitting with needles.”
 It’s a free Learn to Knit - 5 lesson course offered for learners seven years old and up.
-Bulky yarn and size 10 (American) needles are recommended especially for children but one could use whatever is available.
+Bulky yarn and size 10 (American) needles are recommended especially for children, but one could use whatever is available.
 Worsted weight yarn and size 8 or 9 needles would also work.
-Just sign up for this course and get started!
+Just sign up!